hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 We can see that, the facility contraints specify specifically which dishes must appear on particular day of the week.

 In summary, our target is to recommend the menus tailored for each restaurant given a long list of contraints covering various aspects of the dishes.
 And the system must be able to seamlessly combine recommendation engine with forecasting models.
 Given that idea, we propose the system design as described in the following section.

+One more thing before ending this section, you can notice that I spend quite a lot describing the business aspect of the work, since I believe that bussiness acknowledgement plays a decisive role in understanding the data - the main object of data science.
+Deep understanding about business will shed light for successive analyses, solutions and evaluating the system's impact.

 # 2. Overview of system design